exakat/php-dictionary/dictionary/unused.ini.rst

 Being unused happens to constants, variables, parameters, properties, methods, classes, traits, interfaces, use expression.

-It also happens to propagate : removing an unused function may actually create another unused function, which was only called by the first one.
+It also happens to propagate: removing an unused function may actually create another unused function, which was only called by the first one.

 .. code-block:: php